felipefca/go-api-event/README.md

 ### Prerequisites

-Run the command to initialize MongoDB, RabbitMQ, and the application on the selected port
+Run the command to initialize RedisDB, RabbitMQ, and the application on the selected port
 * docker
   ```sh
   docker-compose up -d